Fire and rescue services

 Zika virus is widespread in Bolivia.
 If you're pregnant, the Australian Department of Health recommends you:

-In areas below 2500m, travellers are at risk from:
+Travellers are at risk from:

 To protect yourself from illness: